coq-community/coq-nix-toolbox/README.md

 ## How to use

-There are two supported methods of using this toolbox.

-### With the coq-community templates

-Generate the Nix files using the templates available at: https://github.com/coq-community/templates

-You will need to put at least `nix: true` in your `meta.yml`.
-Everything else is optional and is documented in [`ref.yml`](https://github.com/coq-community/templates/blob/master/ref.yml).

 ### Standalone

 Installing Nix locally is a prerequisite for this installation method (but a good thing to do anyway to take the most advantage of this toolbox).
 See https://nixos.org/download.html.